With better dope testing methods and the possibilities of

 Medication purchased or prescribed by a doctor in Canada, Japan, UK or USA can be checked against the Prohibited List on the Global Drug Reference Online website.

-If you are taking medication prescribed by your doctor which is on the prohibited list and there is no alternative treatment, then contact your sport's national governing body regarding how to apply for Therapeutic Use Exemption.
+If you are taking medication prescribed by your doctor, on the prohibited list, and there is no alternative treatment, then contact your sport's national governing body regarding how to apply for Therapeutic Use Exemption.

 Who does it apply to, and when?

 All athletes, beginner to elite, registered with their sport's governing body could be tested at any time with no limitation on the number of tests in a given period.

 The British Athletics website provides a video of an athlete (Lynsey Sharp) experiencing a Doping Control Test.

-"Clean Sport" that provides up-to-date anti-doping advice is a free application in both iOS and Android versions.
+"Clean Sport" , which provides up-to-date anti-doping advice, is a free application in iOS and Android versions.

 Additional sources of information